-Glances – system monitoring tool written in Python
+Glances – system monitor

-nmon – Nigel’s performance Monitor for Linux
+nmon – Nigel’s performance Monitor

-nmon is a systems administrators tool, for server tuning, benchmarking or viewing detailed system performance information.
+nmon is another htop alternative system administrator tool for server tuning, benchmarking, or viewing detailed system performance information.
 It outputs data in two ways.
-Either on screen (command line) or after saving data to a comma separated file for analysis and longer term data capture.
+Either on the screen (command line) or after saving data to a comma-separated file for analysis and longer-term data capture.
 Honestly, one screenshot isn’t enough for nmon.
-Have a look at additional screenshots with explanations.Alternatives to #top and #htop - we all prefer different ways of viewing the same thing.Click To Tweet
+Have a look at additional screenshots with explanations.

-Even more top and htop alternatives: net-tools, iptraf, collectl, dstat, iostat, sar, saidar and vmstat.
-Looking for more insight and/or APM tools?
-Have a look at my 50 Top Server Monitoring & Application Performance Monitoring (APM) Solutions post (includes free and paid solutions).
+Even more top and htop alternatives: net-tools, iptraf, collectl, dstat, iostat, sar, saidar, and vmstat.
+Are you looking for more insight and APM tools?
+Also, read my 50 Top Server Monitoring & Application Performance Monitoring (APM) Solutions post (includes free and paid solutions).

 Originally published: Jun 15th, 2017 | Last updated: Oct 3rd, 2022.